rakeshpremjakalesan/formual-one/README.md

 4. Testing - Using Jest and React Testing Library

 ##  Application Design
-1. For State management use React-Redux
+1. For State management used React-Redux
 2. Since the API calls are returning same value every time, for efficiency React Query is used.
 So caching is handled effectively

 ## Install dependencies
 npm install

-## Linting
+## Coding Standard
 Using Husky to prevent code commits on Linting/Format errors So install es-lint,prettier as extension from Visual Studio